Mona Liza Santos

 If the stories I leave behind help even a few of them grow up with a little more kindness, courage, and heart, then I know the work meant something.

-And if there’s one thing I hope you remember after visiting this page, it’s this: don’t let the opinions of others discourage you from living the life that feels true to you.
+Don’t let the opinions of others discourage you from living the life that feels true to you.

-Follow what feels meaningful to you.
+Follow what feels meaningful.

 Embrace who you are, fully and unapologetically.